Biodiversity

 Dr Melzer will work closely with a cross-agency technical working group including our staff, Environment Protection Agency, Forestry Corporation of NSW, Department of Climate Change, Energy, the Environment and Water, and Department of Primary Industries.

-The program has engaged the DPI Forest Science team to analyse 2020-23 data under the yellow-bellied glider SMP.
+The program engaged the DPI Forest Science team to analyse 2021-23 data under the yellow-bellied glider SMP and a report with findings is being finalised.
+The results of this analysis on the recovery of the species post-fire will inform further review of the yellow-bellied glider SMP.

 2020 review